 - the products and territories concerned;

-- the identity of the participants to the cartel;
+- the identity of the participants in the cartel;

 - the nature and the estimated duration of the cartel; and